Policy on Communication with Shareholders and Investors

 Proactive IR Activities

-ESG Dialogue with Investors
+Sustainability Dialogue with Investors

-Besides existing communications centered on financial information, we have also seen more opportunities to enter into a dialogues on governance, access to healthcare, and environmental issues, when meeting with institutional investors.
+Besides existing communications centered on financial information, we have also seen more opportunities to enter into dialogues on governance, access to healthcare, and environmental issues, when meeting with institutional investors.
 We are therefore committed to non-financial disclosure that leads to constructive dialogue.

 Dissemination of Other Information